-Please note that all weapons shown here and/ or owned by members of this group are legally deactivated or are inert replicas.
+Please note that all weapons shown here, and those owned by members of this group are legally deactivated,

 Mills Bomb No.36M Mk1